RanSOM: Second-Order Momentum with Randomized Scaling for Constrained and Unconstrained Optimization: Related Work

 \section{Related Work}

-\textbf{Bias in Stochastic Momentum.} Momentum methods are essential for accelerating training in deep learning.
-However, \citet{yuan2016convergence} formally demonstrated that in non-convex settings, the momentum estimator suffers from a non-negligible bias induced by the curvature (Hessian) of the loss landscape.
-This bias prevents standard momentum (SGDM) from achieving the optimal convergence rates unless the momentum parameter $\beta \to 1$ at a specific fast schedule, which often leads to instability.
+\textbf{Bias in Stochastic Momentum.} Standard momentum (SGDM) \cite{polyak1964, sutskever2013importance} suffers from a curvature-induced bias in non-convex settings \cite{yuan2016convergence}.
+This prevents optimal convergence unless the momentum parameter $\beta$ decays rapidly, which often causes training instability.

-\textbf{Variance Reduction and Acceleration.} To overcome this bias and achieve the optimal $\mathcal{O}(\epsilon^{-3})$ sample complexity, recursive variance reduction techniques were introduced.
-STORM \cite{cutkosky2019storm} eliminated the full-gradient requirement of methods like SPIDER \cite{fang2018spider} using a recursive estimator.
-However, STORM strictly requires the \textit{individual} loss functions $f_\xi$ to be smooth.
-In contrast, RanSOM achieves the same optimal rate relying only on the smoothness of the expectation $f(x) = \mathbb{E}[f_\xi(x)]$, making it applicable to non-smooth objectives like ReLU networks.

-\textbf{LMO-based and Geometric Optimization.} Recently, there has been significant interest in adapting momentum to non-Euclidean geometries using Linear Minimization Oracles (LMOs).
-This includes methods like \textbf{Muon} \cite{jordan2024muon}, which uses orthogonalized momentum for massive neural network training, and LMO-momentum frameworks by \citet{pethick2025training} and \citet{kovalev2025non}.
-While these methods handle arbitrary norms, standard LMO-momentum generally yields a slower $\mathcal{O}(\epsilon^{-4})$ rate.
-Very recently, \citet{khirirat2025better} proposed incorporating second-order corrections into LMO methods to recover the $\mathcal{O}(\epsilon^{-3})$ rate.
-However, their approach faces a trade-off: their "Variant 1" requires evaluating the Hessian at a randomized auxiliary point (doubling the cost) , while their "Variant 2" (which avoids the auxiliary point) requires the Hessian to be Lipschitz continuous.
-RanSOM resolves this dilemma: it achieves the optimal rate within the LMO framework \textit{without} auxiliary points and \textit{without} assuming Hessian Lipschitz continuity.

-\textbf{Second-Order Correction.} The idea of using Hessian information to correct momentum bias was explored by \citet{tran2022better} (SOM).
-However, SOM relies on a Taylor expansion approximation, requiring the Hessian to be Lipschitz continuous.\cite{zhang2020one} introduced SOM-Unif for constrained problems and \citet{, salehkaleybar2022momentum} used it for RL, it was also used recently in \citet{sadiev2025second,khirirat2025better} for general unconstrained problems.
-SOM-Unif uses uniform sampling to remove the Lipschitz Hessian assumption but requires an auxiliary "lookahead" point, doubling the compute cost.
-RanSOM integrates the sampling into the update step itself via Stein's Identity, avoiding this overhead.